What is behavioral retargeting, and how can you use it?⏱️ 4 min read

 2. ADS based on consumer needs2.
 Quality with faster search and results

-Drawbacks go hand-in-hand with every marketing strategy so similarly behavioral retargeting has some obstacles as well.
+Drawbacks go hand-in-hand with every marketing strategy, so similarly, behavioral retargeting has some obstacles as well.

 Exploitation: With all the personal data shared nowadays, there is a risk of exploitation and data breaches.